python-cffi/cffi/doc/source/index.rst

 in this thread, and passed to the following C call, is available via reads and writes of the property ``ffi.errno``.

-``ffi.buffer(pointer)``: return a read-write buffer object that references the raw C data pointed to by the given 'cdata'.
+``ffi.buffer(pointer, [size])``: return a read-write buffer object that references the raw C data pointed to by the given 'cdata', of 'size' bytes.
 The 'cdata' must be a pointer or an array.
 To get a copy of it in a regular string, call str() on the result.
-Getting a buffer is useful because you can read from it without an extra copy, or write to it to change the original value; you can use for example ``file.readinto()`` and ``file.write()`` with such a buffer.
+If unspecified, the default size of the buffer is ``sizeof(*pointer)`` or the whole size of the array.
+Getting a buffer is useful because you can read from it without an extra copy, or write into it to change the original value;
+you can use for example ``file.write()`` and ``file.readinto()`` with such a buffer.

 ``ffi.typeof("C type" or cdata object)``: return an object of type ``<ctype>`` corresponding to the parsed string, or to the C type of the